You're reading docs for Nextly Alpha. APIs may change between releases.

 RequiredYes

-Unique identifier.
-Must be unique across all singles and collections.
-Used as the API endpoint and database table name (with single_ prefix).
+Unique identifier across all singles and collections and components.
+Used as the API endpoint path and database table name (with the single_ prefix unless dbName is set).
 Must be lowercase and URL-friendly.

 fields